Click the icon above to listen to this audio poem.

 Laux is also coauthor (with Kim Addonizio) of The Poet's Companion: A Guide to the Pleasures of Writing Poetry (W.W.
 Norton, 1997).
 Among her awards are a Pushcart Prize, an Editor's Choice III Award, The Best American Poetry in 1999, 2006 and 2013, and a fellowship from the National Endowment for the Arts.

 Laux has taught at the University of Oregon's Program in Creative Writing.
-She now lives with her husband, poet Joseph Millar, in Raleigh, North Carolina, where she teachings in the MFA program at North Carolina State University.
+She now lives with her husband, poet Joseph Millar, in Raleigh, North Carolina, where she teaches in the MFA program at North Carolina State University.

 The Book of Women (Red Dragonfly Press, 2012)